Home iOS Deferred Deep Link Implementation (Swift)

 Capture the load completion event in the method.

-At this step, you might think that reading the cookies within the webpage in didCompleteInitialLoad would complete the task!
+At this point, you might think that reading the cookies in didCompleteInitialLoad completes the process!

-Here, I couldn’t find a method to read SFSafariViewController cookies, and the methods found online return empty results.
+I couldn’t find a method to read SFSafariViewController cookies here, and using internet methods to read them always returns empty.

-Or you might need to use JavaScript to interact with the page content, asking JavaScript to read the cookies and return them to the UIViewController.
+Or you may need to interact with the page content using JavaScript, have JavaScript read the cookies and return them to the UIViewController.

 Tricky URL Scheme Method

-Since iOS doesn’t know how to obtain shared cookies, we will directly let the “cookie reading page” help us “read the cookies.”
+Since iOS doesn’t know how to get shared cookies, we can directly let the “cookie-reading page” help us “read the cookies”.

-The getCookie() method in the JavaScript handling cookies provided earlier is used here.
-Our “cookie reading page” content is a blank page (since the user can’t see it), but in the JavaScript part, we need to read the cookies after body onload:
+The JavaScript method for handling cookies provided earlier with the getCookie() function is used here.
+Our “cookie-reading page” is a blank page (users can’t see it anyway), but in the JavaScript part, we need to read the cookies after the body onload event:

 1